-Contact Info: Jud Fisher 765-741-5500
+Contact: Jud Fisher

-The Excellence in Teaching grants program is open to K-12 classroom educators with at least three years of experience in any of Delaware county’s public school systems.
-Each district develops its own selection process and has the opportunity to submit two nominations.
-Applications are due Feb.
-1.
+The Excellence in Teaching grants program is open to K-12 classroom educators with at least three years of experience in any of the county’s public school systems.
+The award honors a teacher who brings innovation, enthusiasm, and 21st century skills into the classroom.
+Each district develops its own selection process and has the opportunity to nominate two candidates.

 A five-member panel reviewed the applications and selected the three finalists.
 Judges for the 2016 award include Patricia Clark, chair of Ball State University’s Department of Elementary Education; Gary Pavlechko, director of teaching technology in the Office of Educational Excellence at Ball State University; Kate Love-Jacobson, coordinator with the City of Fort Wayne and consultant with High Performance Government Network; Dale Basham, veteran educator, school administrator; and Dr. Neil Schmottlach, who retired from Ball Brothers Foundation in 2014.

 “Each of the teachers honored this year are to be commended for the excellence they display in their profession.
 They go above and beyond to ensure that their students have authentic learning experiences that teach core academic content.
 At the same time, these teachers are instilling a lifelong love of learning in their students.
 The future of Muncie and Delaware County is bright with students learning from teachers like Steve Spradlin, Lisa Eckerty, and Tammy Underwood,” said Fisher.